 Turning my car into a dead end to change direction, three cows looked at me and then danced in someone’s front yard.
-They kicked up their hooves and romped absolutely gleeful.
-Out of nowhere came a fourth, who for a moment, looked like she would traipse right nto the trafficked road.
-Instead, it kicked up its heels, whirled around and headed for someone else’s front yard.
+They kicked up their hooves and romped free and gleeful.
+Out of nowhere came a fourth, who for a moment, looked like she would traipse right into the trafficked road.
+Instead, she kicked up her heels, whirled around and headed for someone else’s front yard.

-It was the happiest thing to watch.
-After 5 minutes, I finished my turn-around and did my errand.
-Coming back, though, I had to check to see if they were still ambling about free, loosed from whatever electric wire fencing they had somehow escaped.
-Sure enough, now at least six cows and two calves, they were eating dead corn stalks in someone’s back yard.
+It was the happiest thing to watch, which I did for 5 minutes.
+Then, I finished the turn-around and my errands.
+Coming back, I had to see if they were still ambling about, loosed from whatever electric-wire fencing they had somehow escaped.
+Sure enough, now six cows and two calves were eating dead corn stalks in someone’s back yard.

-Suddenly, going way to fast for a little dead-end road, a gray pickup truck sped passed me and pulled into the driveway of the corn stalk house.
+Suddenly, going way to fast for a little dead-end road, a gray pickup truck sped passed me and pulled into the driveway next to the cornstalks.
 The ethers changed immediately.
 The cows knew who he was: he was The Man.
-He noticeably calmed down with each step as he approached the closest cow, eyed the situation, and wondered how to get his girls home.
+He noticeably calmed with each step as he approached the closest cow, eyed the situation, and wondered how to get his girls home.